lbryio/lbry.com/content/faq/rewards.md

 ## Followers reward {#followers}

 You receive additional rewards as you build a following on LBRY.
+Only verified LBRY users count, so there may be a discrepancy between what you see on your channel page.
 Share your channel with the world to earn more LBC!

 | Number of followers | Amount |
 --- | ---